Bournemouth make O'Neil permanent manager

 "It was evident from the reception he received from our supporters following the Premier League win against Everton that they have also appreciated his efforts and we are all looking forward to continuing our working relationship with him."

+The decision has been made amid the prospect of the Cherries being taken over by a Las Vegas-based consortium.

+Former Leeds boss Marcelo Bielsa held talks about becoming the new manager, but O'Neil will now have the chance to build on his interim spell.

-Former midfielder O'Neil made more than 450 appearances for clubs including Portsmouth, Middlesbrough, West Ham, QPR and Norwich, before he moved into coaching.
+As a player, he made more than 450 appearances for clubs including Portsmouth, Middlesbrough, West Ham, QPR and Norwich.

 He took up his first coaching role in August 2020, when he became assistant manager with Liverpool's Under-23s.

-O'Neil joined the coaching set up at Bournemouth under former manager Jonathan Woodgate in February 2021, and took over the first team after Parker's departure following a 9-0 defeat by Liverpool.
+O'Neil joined the coaching set-up at Bournemouth under former manager Jonathan Woodgate in February 2021, and took over the first team after Parker's departure following a 9-0 defeat by Liverpool.

-- You can now get Bournemouth news notifications in the BBC Sport app - find out more
+The Cherries' first game after the World Cup will be their Carabao Cup tie away to Newcastle on 21 December, followed by a visit to Chelsea in the league on 27 December.

 - Our coverage of Bournemouth is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment